Jemikemi/Project/product-preview-card-component-main/README.md

 ### Continued development

 i am still finding it hard to use flexbox.
-I hipe to get better as i do more frontend projects.
+I hope to get better as i do more frontend projects.

 ## Author